Al-exis/3D-printed-laparoscopic-phantom/README.md

-# 3D-printed phantom for image-guided laparoscoy
+# 3D-printed system for image-guided laparoscopic training and research

 ## Background and Motivation